AbhisekNanda/Twitter/Twitter/README.md

 # Twitter

- To create the project we extyract data from twitter and then use sentmental analysis in the code
+ To create the project we extract data from twitter and then use sentmental analysis in the code